 We don't know where exactly did she pursue her painting career.
 Her brother Edward's study in Germany overlapped with Lucy's stay.
 (Edward had arrived to Munich in April 1895, and has completed his PhD work in Halle in 1897).
 According to Kester-Haeusler Foundation documents, in 1897 and possibly beyond, she was a pupil of Franz von Lenbachs in Munich.
 She might have been taking other painting lessons in France, Italy, and other places.

 On one of her trips to France, possibly to Nice, she had met a German philologist, archaeologist, and art critic, Walter Ramberg.
 I couldn't find any mention of Walter or his work in the catalog of the German National Library.
-The couple married probably before 1904, and eventually moved to Florence.
+The couple married probably in 1903, and eventually moved to Florence.
 There is still a "Ramberg Villa" in Florence today.
 It was formerly known as "Villa Della Stufa".
 While the earliest reference to "Ramberg Villa" is from the mid 1920s, it is possible that the Rambergs have acquired it, or at least lived in it shortly after their arrival to Florence: One of Lucy's oil paintings from 1913, is titled "Olive Orchard at the Villa Della Stufa".
 Their two sons, Walter Gustave Charles Ramberg, and Edward Granville Ramberg (who was named for his maternal great grandfather, Granville Sproat) were born in Florence on February 16, 1904, and June 14, 1907, respectively.
 Their daughter, Lucy Elizabeth Ramberg ("Lucia"), was born on Feb 3, 1905 [this is based on her Social Security record], probably also in Florence.
 (Note the choice of names: "Walter", "Lucy", and "Edward" were also children names in the family of Lucy Ramberg's father, Charles H. Dodd.
 In general, children's first names are frequently recycled in C. H. Dodd's and his descendent's families, which sometimes could be very confusing).

 Lucy Ramberg's children adopted their father's German citizenships (I only have an indirect evidence for this statement.
 Many years later, on Sep 25, 1925, when Walter Ramberg was returning to Itacha from a summer vacation in Europe, the Port Authorities in New York described Walter as a person whose nationality and race[!] were German, arriving with an immigration visa issued in Florence, and intending to become a permanent U.S. citizen).
 Lucy and Walter surrounded their three children with art and culture, raising them in a rare cosmopolitan atmosphere in which they spoke French, German, Italian, and English.
 "A nanny, gardeners, cooks, house cleaners and private tutors for languages, literature and sciences", that is how Prof. Capecchi describes the young Rambergs upbringing.
 Similarly, son Walter remembers "a French governess" for the children.